 Mushroom Spaghetti with Garlic & Ricotta

-I used shimeji mushrooms but use whatever mushrooms you like best or are the easiest to find!
-Chop larger shrooms (like oyster mushrooms) up into bite-size bits.
+I used shimeji mushrooms but go ahead and use whatever mushrooms you have in your fridge or are the easiest to find around where you live!
+Chop larger shrooms (like oyster mushrooms or white mushrooms) up into bite-size bits.
 There you go.

 - 9 oz dry spaghetti (250 g)

 - 2 tbsp whole milk or cream

 - Fill a large and high pan with water and add a dash of salt.
 Place the water over high heat until boiling.
 Then add the pasta and cook until al dente.

 - In the meantime clean and trim the mushrooms.
 Chop larger shrooms (like oyster mushrooms) up into bite-size bits.
 Peel and chop up the garlic clove.
 Add the garlic and the olive oil together with the fresh rosemary to a large casserole.